jrobind/thefrontendcoach.com/src/posts/ace-your-first-year-as-a-junior-developer.md

 >“I can’t get this h3 to center inside this div”.

 Do
 >“I'm struggling to center an H3 element horizontally and vertically inside a div.
 I’ve tried to use flexbox to do this.
 I have applied the flex display property along with justify-content and align-items center properties to the containing div but that hasn’t worked.
 I think it may be something to do with specificity.
-I’ve taken a look at the styles in the stylesheet but I’m struggling to find where the styles I’m applying are being overridden - if at all.
+I’ve taken a look at the stylesheet but I’m struggling to find where the styles I’m applying are being overridden - if at all.
 Would you be able to point me in the right direction please?”

 ### Batch your questions